 Did you know?

 In FY2011, over 1,900 workplace injuries occurred in the state workforce.
 Today that number has been reduced to less than 1,500.
 We owe it to our colleagues, their families and friends, and citizens of Minnesota to prevent workplace injuries.
 To do that, we can start by understanding the issue.

 In FY2012, our mission was to reduce injuries by 25 percent over three years.
 By establishing annual goals, tracking progress quarterly, and supporting safe workplaces, we achieved a 23 percent reduction.
 We have renewed our commitment with a goal of reducing injuries by five percent annually over the next four years.

-NEW March 11, 2015 - Safety results for the first and second quarters of fiscal year 2015 have been posted.
+March 14, 2016 - Safety results for the second quarter of fiscal year 2016 are now available.
 Review the data for your agency on the Results page.

 “Workplace injuries and accidents prevent our state workforce from delivering services to the citizens of Minnesota.
 Injuries can and should be prevented through effective safety programs...”

 - Governor Mark Dayton, A Commitment to Workplace Safety